Lincoln Continental: Ninth generation (1995–2002)

-The ninth generation continental was launched for model year 1995 on December 26, 1994 using the front-drive underpinnings from the previous generation with complete interior and exterior styling revisions, closely following cues from the Lincoln Contempra concept presented in early 1994.
+The ninth generation continental was launched for the 1995 model year on December 26, 1994 using the front-drive underpinnings from the previous generation with complete interior and exterior styling revisions, closely following cues from the Lincoln Contempra concept presented in early 1994.

-With a transversely-mounted V8 engine from Ford's Modular engine family and a base price at launch of $40,750, production began at Wixom Assembly in November 1994.
+With a transversely-mounted V8 engine from Ford's Modular engine family — the only production vehicle in which a Modular engine was so oriented — and a base price at launch of $40,750, production began at Wixom Assembly in November 1994.